ManuelElizaldi/PyStrava/FunctionsDocumentation.md

   - Average distance ran.
   - Average distance biked.

-# GetWrokoutData
+# GetAllWorkouts
+The argumetns requiered for this function are:
+   - List of workout ids you want to extract
-This function uses the workout ids from the 'general_table' table
+      - Normally we use the entire list of workouts ids from the general table

-The API rate limit allows us to do 100 requests for each 15 mintues.
-To prvent passing this limit we only grab -
-- the most recent 100 workouts from each list.
+   - Access token

+This function will